vamseeachanta/digitalmodel/docs/pkg_ansys/workbench/guidelines.md

     - click on Geometry/Mesh
     - click on "zoom fit"
     - if changes do not happen, try clicking 2-3 times to get results
+- View Menu - Isometric view
+  - Click on "Isometric view" to get a 3D view of the model
+  - Click multiple times to change this view.
+  - Use the most optimum view per user's discretion.